Cattle Drive Vacations

 Our cattle drives and roundups take place on the Griffin Plateau in the heart of the Escalante Mountains—the same ranges used by cowboys more than a century ago.
 This particular plateau, the summer range for several hundred head of Rockin’ R cattle, is a remarkable example of Rocky Mountain wilderness.

 The Griffin Top is home to many species of wildlife.
 Mule deer are plentiful and can be seen feeding in the many lush meadows or bounding out of thickets as riders approach too close.
 Herds of elk are often seen crashing through the heavy timber.
-Bald eagles soar through the azure sky, shrieking their protests at riders who have invaded their pristine hunting grounds.
+Bald eagles soar through the azure sky, shrieking their protests at riders who have invaded their pristine hunting grounds, where people also go to hunt, using the best equipment, guns and concealed carry jackets for men so they can carry all their weapons with them easily.
 The plateau is also home to the normally bashful cougar, the blue grouse, squirrels, chipmunks and rabbits.
 Native trout can be caught in the many mountain lakes.

 The heavily-wooded Griffin Plateau also offers breathtaking vistas into hundreds of thousands of acres of unspoiled wilderness.
 Gazing off the east rim of the 10,000-foot plateau, riders can see more than 100 miles into the famous “Badlands,” a territory that once provided sanctuary to dozens of notorious bandits of the Old West.
 To the south, Navajo Mountain, shimmering in the warm afternoon sun, stands as a sentry guarding the Utah-Arizona border about 100 miles in the distance.
 To the southwest, the spired red cliffs of Bryce Canyon National Park sprawl in majestic splendor.
 To the north, riders look back on the Antimony Valley, shimmering Otter Creek Lake and the green pastures that mark the headquarters of the Rockin’ R Ranch.